briandgomez/Study/Back End/Data.md

 * SQL - A language that can access and manipulate data from **RELATIONAL** databases.
 It allows users to perform CRUD (Create, Read, Update, Delete,) operations.
   - relational databases - stores data in tables which are made of rows and columns similar to a spreadsheet.
 These tables are linked to other tables through keys.

-* primary key - a unique number used to identify each record (row) in a table
+* primary key - a number used to make each record (row) in a table unique
-* foreign key - the number that is used to link 2 tables together
+* foreign key - a number that is used to link 2 tables together
 ![image](https://user-images.githubusercontent.com/69539559/163200338-7ac15836-eb19-4ff3-aacb-884de0dfed21.png)
   - The table with the primary key is called the **Parent Table** and the other is called the **Child Table**

-* unique key - a number that ensures that each row in a particular column is different
-* schema - a list of commands that defines the structure of a database
+* schema - list of commands that define the structure of a database
+  * Simple schema that creates a **Employees** table
+    ```sql
+    CREATE TABLE employees (
+    emp_no      INT             NOT NULL,  -- UNSIGNED AUTO_INCREMENT??
+    birth_date  DATE            NOT NULL,
+    first_name  VARCHAR(14)     NOT NULL,
+    last_name   VARCHAR(16)     NOT NULL,
+    gender      ENUM ('M','F')  NOT NULL,  -- Enumeration of either 'M' or 'F'
+    hire_date   DATE            NOT NULL,
+    PRIMARY KEY (emp_no)                   -- Index built automatically on primary-key column
+                                           -- INDEX (first_name)
+                                           -- INDEX (last_name)
+    );
+    ```

-* query - a list of commands used to interact with a database such as perform CRUD operations
+* query - list of commands used to interact with a database

 ## Rules for SQL Schemas
 1. Only use lowercase letters, numbers, and underscores